tangentsoft/pidp8i/doc/uwfocal-manual-supp.md

 3. You saved the FOCAL text out on the host side with Unix line endings, so on `TYPE`ing it at the OS/8 command prompt to check it, you got stair-stepped output.
-Fix the line endings then say "make" to rebuild the `*.pt` file, then reattach the tape and try again.
+OS/8 expects CR+LF line endings, also called DOS line endings, though OS/8 long precedes MS-DOS, and the teletype based design of ASCII that made CR+LF a sensible way of ending lines in a text file long precedes *OS/8*.
+Fix the line endings, then say "make" to rebuild the `*.pt` file, then reattach the tape, and try again.

 Once you make it through that gauntlet, loading the ASCII program text into U/W FOCAL is just as above: `O I TRATBL`.